-The Romans changed the name of Zeus to Jupiter, and they changed every other Greek God name to suit themselves, but Apollo’s name stuck even to this day.
+Romans changed the name of Zeus to Jupiter, and they changed all of the other names of the Greek Gods to suit themselves, but Apollo’s name has still stuck.

-Here you’ll find a photographic journey with Apollo in mind when using two Polaroid SX-70 cameras while observing Apollo’s powers along the way.
+Here you’ll find a photographic journey with Apollo in mind when using two Polaroid SX-70 cameras while I observe Apollo’s powers along the way.

-Anyone who has seen my very first picture using a foldable Polaroid SX-70 land camera knows that the very first photo I ever took included Apollo in the picture.
+Anyone who has seen my very first picture using a foldable Polaroid SX-70 land camera knows that for my very first photo I took a picture of Apollo.

-However, it didn’t work out because it came out extremely blurry as I failed to focus the camera properly, a beginner’s mistake.
+However, it turned out badly since it came out extremely blurry.
+The reason is that I failed to focus the camera properly, a beginner’s mistake.

 You can see the out-of-focus picture of Apollo in this post.

-My camera was also busted, which I only figured out after trying another packet of film and still getting nowhere.
+My camera was also busted, which I only figured out after trying a second packet of film and still getting nowhere.

 But good news!
 I found a guy who repairs and services SX-70 cameras.
-And he fixed the camera for me. 🙂
+And he fixed my camera for me. 🙂